 The Spanish colonial forts and city walls of Old San Juan, Puerto Rico, are UNESCO World Heritage Sites, and with Old San Juan Walking Tour as you wander through the neighborhood and feel like you’re walking through five centuries of history.
 The hilly cobblestone streets are lined with brightly painted colonial town houses, intimate parks, and sun-drenched plazas.
 More than 400 Spanish colonial buildings from the 16th and 17th centuries, many featuring intricate wrought-iron balconies, have been lovingly restored here.

 Walking west from the Plaza de la Marina, overlooking San Juan Bay, you’ll come to San Juan’s showcase promenade, El Paseo de Princesa.
 This renovated 19th-century walkway traces the ancient city walls past heroic statues, gurgling fountains, and landscaped gardens.
-First built in 1539, and substantially enhanced in 1787, the Castillo San Felipe del Morro (“El Morro”) was the envy of the Caribbean for several centuries, see it on your Old San Juan Sunset Walking Tour.
+First built in 1539, and substantially enhanced in 1787, the Castillo San Felipe del Morro (“El Morro”) was the envy of the Caribbean for several centuries, see it on Fortresses of Old San Juan.
 Built in 1634 (and expanded in the 1770s), Fort San Cristóbal rises more than 150 feet above the sea.

 Beyond the Port Area

 At the Bacardi Distillery located nearby, also known as the “Cathedral of Rum”, you can learn how this spirit goes from barrels of thick molasses to distinct bottles of smooth rum.
-On your Carnival cruise to San Juan, join a countryside Night Horseback Riding or day Horseback Riding excursion.
 For the more adventurous, try a zip-line with Canopy Adventure tour into the nearby rainforest.

 El Yunque, both the name of a tropical rainforest and the mountain that anchors it, is located nearby.
 Get acquainted with one of Puerto Rico’s premier natural wonders, the rainforest, and dip your toes in Baño Grande, a natural swimming hole, hike along lush trails past parrot nests, giant ferns, orchids, and palms, and see the Coca waterfall.